 Over-lubrication should be avoided at all times.
-A thin coat of RemTM Oil is needed to prevent the possibility of rusting.
-See note below.
+A thin coat of Rem[TM] Oil is all that is needed to prevent the possibility of rusting.
+See NOTE below.

-When the firearm is to be stored, it should be carefully cleaned and thoroughly oiled.
+When the firearm is to be stored, it should be

+carefully cleaned and thoroughly oiled.
 Outside surfaces should be wiped with a light coat of RemTM Oil occasionally.
+See NOTE below.